yash-sharma1/docs-site/docs/api-reference/dex-api/paths.md

 ##### ***POST***
 **Summary:** Broadcast a transaction.

 **Description:** Broadcasts a signed transaction.
-A single transaction must be sent hex-encoded in with a `content-type` of `text/plain`.
+A single transaction must be sent hex-encoded with a `content-type` of `text/plain`.

 **Destination:** Witness node.